Tax Management India. Com

 X X X X Extracts X X X X

-..... possible.
+..... was possible.
 The order of the Income Tax Officer was required to be shown to have been made without any enquiry and not accordance with law.
 These aspects were missing in the said assessment order.
 We find that this observation of the Tribunal is correct considering the nature of verification and enquiry made by the Assessment Officer.
 8. It is also pertinent to note that in the earlier assessment year 2011-12 similar deduction was claimed by the assessee under Section 80 IB (11-C) of the said Act and it was granted by the Assessing Officer.
-In the decisions relied upon by the learned counsel for the respondent this position has been considered and it was observed that similar deduction having been allowed in the earlier year could not have .....
+In the decisions relied upon by the learned counsel for the respondent this position has been considered and it was observed that similar deduction having been allowed in the earlier year could not h .....

 X X X X Extracts X X X X